Gender-Based Violence (GBV) Specialist – Community Safety and Well-Being

 We are looking for someone who brings:

-• Experience in the development of GBV advocacy and public policy
+• 5+ years of experience in the development of GBV advocacy and public policy locally in Ottawa

 • A collaborative, intersectional, and systems-focused approach to social change